SWZ-github/1fc/readme.md

 ## What is this?

-This is a usefull tool for compiling html, css and javascript into one html file.
-I could not find something like this so i made it myself.
+This is a useful tool for compiling html, css and javascript into one html file.
+I could not find something like this so I made it myself.

 ## Why?

-I created this because i wanted a user to be able to open one html file and view a website without loading content from the internet or other local files.
+I created this because I wanted a user to be able to open one html file and view a website without loading content from the internet or other local files.

 ## CAUTION